-- For Ethernet type PDU, a unique ID to identify session at UP function and RAN node is required, which is created per PDU type.
-The ID is located in PDU header like UE IP address for IP type PDU.
+- For Ethernet type PDU, a unique IP address to identify session at UP function and RAN node is assigned by CP SM, which is created per PDU type.
+The IP address is located in PDU header like UE IP address for IP type PDU.
+The IP address is also used to exchange Ethernet type PDU via SGi interface.

-Editor's note: how to define the ID for session identification is FFS.

 Editor's note: how to identify the session in case of a non-IP type PDU is FFS

-Editor's note: It is FFS how UP-GW and data network exchange Ethernet type PDU and non-IP type PDU via SGi interface.
+Editor's note: It is FFS how UP-GW and data network exchange non-IP type PDU via SGi interface.

 - The encapsulation header may or may not be needed, e.g. to carry an identifier for QoS purposes.